JoshBClemons/gesture_recognition/README.md

 ## Areas of Improvement
 1. enable threading (e.g. using Celery) to process multiple requests simultaneously and to enable module execution timing
 2. deploy with flask/gunicorn/nginx stack
-3. enable model retraining using AWS SageMaker
+3. enable model retraining using AWS SageMaker and Airflow
-4. upload original training images to database
-5. retrain model with examples of non-gestures to reduce false positive rate
+4. retrain model with examples of non-gestures to reduce false positive rate
-6. add gesture reset button to
-7. add button to allow user to opt out of saving their images
-8. implement airflow
-9. replace print statements with logging
+5. replace print statements with logging

 Please reach out to me at clemonsjoshua6@gmail.com if you have any suggestions for how to improve this application or the model that drives it.